rickstergg/ShortyBot/README.md

 ### Configure the Application

 We will give you a series of tokens to save to your machine, in a file called: `tokens.{twitchId}.json` in the root directory.
-Where twitchId should be replaced with the twitchId of your Twitch name.
+Where `twitchId`` should be replaced with the numeric identifier of your Twitch name. e.g. `1234567`instead of`rickstergg`.

 If you are unsure of what it is, head [here](https://www.streamweasels.com/tools/convert-twitch-username-to-user-id/) and find out!

 Ensure that the keys you provide in the .json file are camel case instead of snake case.
 That is, `camelCase` instead of `snake_case`.